tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

     When the mode is ``off``, discovery is disabled completely.

-    When the mode is ``once``, discovery will start, find the locations of all buckets, and then the discovery fiber is terminated.
+    When the mode is ``once``, discovery starts and finds the locations of all buckets, and then the discovery fiber is terminated.
 This is good for a large bucket count and for clusters, where rebalancing is rare.